Property Tax Resources · Zapata County, Texas

 Zapata County lies along the Rio Grande and Falcon International Reservoir, with the unincorporated county seat of Zapata approximately 40 miles southeast of Laredo.
 The county’s economy blends ranching, limited agriculture, recreational fishing at Falcon Lake, and cross-border commerce.
 It is one of the most geographically isolated counties in Texas, with a small and largely rural property base.

-Approximately 45% of protests in Zapata County result in a value reduction.
+1,577 ARB protests were filed in Zapata County in 2024; 0% of written ARB determinations lowered the appraised value (Texas Comptroller, 2024 Appraisal District Operations Survey).
 Agricultural and ranch property exemptions are common here and critically important to understand.
 If you own land classified for agricultural use, verifying your exemption status annually can make a larger difference than the protest itself.

 Official CAD site — appraisal notices, exemption applications, and district contact information.